tborenst/csslinter/README.md

 ======
 This is a CSS linter created for the Carnegie Mellon Univeristy course *'15-237: Developing Cross Platform Web Applications'*.

+In order to download and use, simply `npm install csslinter`.

 MIT Lisence.

 ##Functionality